- Ementa Semanal

 Skim milk + low sugar cereals or bread with vegetable cream

-Rice with duck and salad
+Roast chicken with french fries and salad

 Skim yogurts or seasonal fruit